 The pt_oilgas sector was separated from the ptnonipm sector by selecting sources with specific North American Industry Classification System (NAICS) codes shown in Table 3-4.
 The emissions and other source characteristics in the pt_oilgas sector are submitted by states, while EPA developed a dataset of nonpoint oil and gas emissions for each county in the U.S. with oil and gas activity that was available for states to use.
 Nonpoint oil and gas emissions can be found in the np_oilgas sector.
+The process to develop the 2016 oil and gas emissions was similar to that undertaken to develop the 2014NEIv2 oil and gas emissions.
 More information on the development of the 2014 oil and gas emissions can be found in Section 4.16 of the 2014NEIv2 TSD.
-The pt_oilgas sector includes emissions from offshore oil platforms.
+The pt oilgas sector includes emissions from offshore oil platforms.